Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 I came to learn about his post during the summer of 2016 when I joined for the first time a team of more than 150 people.
 As obvious as it is, working within such a vast crowd of heteroclite developers requires a very strict **Git** discipline and boy… 😥 saying that I was not ready for it is a massive understatement!

-During my first couple of weeks, I learned much more than during the past two years both in term of best practices enforcement and continuous integration.
+During my first couple of weeks, I learned much more than during the past two years both in terms of best practices enforcement and continuous integration.
 Beforehand, I never had the opportunity nor the knowledge to squash commits together or rebase a branch that was behind one of the main branches.

 I needed to quickly get up to speed and the best way was to learn from my colleagues and try to document myself on the **Git** flow they were using.
 That's when I started reading the source post.

+## Purpose

+The goal of this post is to expand the original model by covering advanced topics like:

+- Good practices for commits
+- Branch protections
+- Parallel feature branches
+- Semantic versioning
+- Beta versions

-Even thought my post is targeted at both **Git** newcomers & veterans alike, I'm not going to lecture you on the basic usage and concepts of **Git** like typing commands with the command line interface (CLI) or creating a pull request (PR).
+Even thought this post is targeted at both **Git** newcomers & veterans alike, I am not going to lecture you on the basic usage and concepts of **Git** like using the command line interface (CLI) or creating a pull request (PR).

 For the sake of clarity, I will also not stick to a specific hosting platform (GitHub, GitLab, BitBucket, etc.) and to a specific stack (front, back, mobile, etc.) although I have tested thoroughly this model with iOS Apps and Frameworks.